1997 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Bob Jenkins served as chief announcer for the eighth year.
-Johnny Rutherford served as "driver expert," and at the start of the race, also drove the pace car.
+Johnny Rutherford served as "driver expert", and at the start of the race, also drove the pace car.
 The race was heard on roughly 500 affiliates.

 The crew for the 1997 race remained the same from 1996.
 The broadcast featured rain delay coverage on Sunday, live coverage of the start on Monday, and live coverage of the conclusion on Tuesday.
 All members of the crew participated on all three days.
 After serving as a guest booth analyst the previous two years, Chris Economaki spent all three days in the pits as a roving reporter.
 Economaki conducted interviews and offered observations at various points during the race.
 In the pit area, Mark Jaynes covered the north pits, Mike King began the race in the center pits, and Vince Welch began the race in the south pits.
 In the second half of the race, King and Welch shared duties in the south and center pits, focusing on the race leaders.

 Television

-The race was carried live flag-to-flag coverage in the United States on ABC Sports.
+The race was carried live, flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer.
-Tom Sneva joined the crew, and served as booth analyst.
+Tom Sneva joined the crew and served as booth analyst.
 Bobby Unser (turn 2) and Danny Sullivan (turn 4) served as turn reporters, and this would be the final 500 on ABC for both Unser and Sullivan.

-The race was scheduled for Sunday May 25, but rain postponed the start.
+The race was scheduled for Sunday, May 25, but rain postponed the start.
 ABC stayed on as scheduled on Sunday, and the broadcast was filled with highlights, interviews, and talk.
-On Monday May 26, ABC returned to broadcast the race live, preempting regularly scheduled programming.
+On Monday, May 26, ABC returned to broadcast the race live, preempting regularly scheduled programming.
 The broadcast came on-air live at 11 EDT, and featured a one-hour pre-race, mirroring the traditional Sunday broadcast format.
 The race started, but was halted again on lap 15 due to rain.
-When it was announced that the race would be postponed again, ABC signed off and returned to their regularly scheduled lineup.
+When it was announced that the race would be postponed again, ABC signed off and returned to its regularly scheduled lineup.

-On Tuesday May 27, ABC returned once again to air the remainder of the race live.
+On Tuesday, May 27, ABC returned once again to air the remainder of the race live.
 Unlike a similar situation in 1986, officials decided to resume the race on Tuesday, rather than wait until Saturday.
-ABC again preempted their afternoon lineup, and carried the entire conclusion.
+ABC again preempted their afternoon lineup and carried the entire conclusion.

 Practice and time trials were carried over three networks: ABC, ESPN, and ESPN2.